The celebration of life

 It turned out to be a brilliant excuse to spend an evening together.
 We all ate out at an Asian buffet and had a great time visiting with each other, our Aunt Peggy, and Lei-anne’s brave spouse Jack, the only one of our five husbands who came along for the get-together.
 He snapped most of the photos.
 Later, Carla’s family joined us, bringing along two of the newest blessings in our family, her twin grandchildren.

 Though we couldn’t even remember exactly when we had last all been together at the same time (probably it was at Granny’s funeral in 1980) we had a great time chatting with each other, connected by family ties and distant memories.

 In today’s world, increasing numbers of us live far from our extended families.
 We may go for years and years without seeing each other.
 Facebook and other social media have helped bridge this gap for many of us, but nothing beats good old-fashioned face-to-face conversations and warm hugs.

 One of the greatest blessings of my life is the distant but never forgotten presence of a very large extended family, some of whom are related by blood, and some who became family through years of close association.
 Though life has carried us far from each other geographically, and we seldom are able to visit, the memories and bonds are a continual source of strength.

-I’m guessing you too have such special people in your life, who are your born or chosen family.
+I’m guessing you too have such special people in your life, dear ones who are your born or chosen family.
 If there are some who are far away from you today, why not take a minute to get in touch via a mailed note, a call or a quick Facebook hello?
 Today, let’s celebrate life by joining in the “floating cosmic bash” of shared love and connection.
 If you are a non-celebrant, consider yourself hounded!

 One year ago today: